 If you are male and a long-term resident, you will be exempt from military conscription, which is mandatory for all male Turkish citizens.

-When you are a Turkish citizen, you will also get a Turkish passport which grants you visa-free travel or visa on arrival to 105 countries, including South Korea, Japan, Southeast Asia, and South America.
+As a Turkish citizen, you will also get a Turkish passport which grants you visa-free travel or visa on arrival to 105 countries, including South Korea, Japan, Southeast Asia, and South America.
 You can also buy property without any restrictions.

 Are There Any Reasons My Long-Term Residence Permit Application Can Be Denied?